 ORIGINS OF JERK COOKING

 If those jerk cravings hit, you can absolutely recreate these bold tastes at home with some key ingredients.
 For an authentic jerk experience, get your hands on Scotch bonnet peppers, allspice berries, and pimento wood chips for smoking.

 Follow a traditional Jamaican jerk marinade recipe with all the spices.
 Go low and slow in the smoker or grill for fall-off-the-bone results.
 Want to make it vegetarian or lower the heat level?
 Swap out ingredients to suit your diet while keeping that signature allspice-smoke combo.
+For nutritional insights, visit our Nutritional Benefits article.

+ORIGINS OF JERK COOKING